Blessing

 How to Pronounce Blessing

 Our model has identified 2 different pronunciations for the name Blessing.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 85.4% confident that Blessing is pronounced as BLEH-sihng.
-The next most likely pronunciation is BLEH-sihng, at 14.6% confidence.
+Our model is 85.4% confident that Blessing is pronounced as BLEH-sihng, which has 2 syllables.
+The next most likely pronunciation is BLEH-sihng, at 14.6% confidence, with 2 syllables.

 BLEH-sihng (2 syllables)